bpiyush/ml-engg-docs/new_machine.md

 * Download [`iterm2`](https://iterm2.com/) and make it the default terminal.
 Go customize the color of text and background.
 * Generally, default command line shell is `bash`.
 If it suits you, you may try `oh my zsh` and `fish`.
 I would recommend sticking to `bash`.
-* Set colors on CLI for commands etc.
+* Set colors on CLI for commands etc. Put the following in `~/.bash_profile`.
   ```bash
   export CLICOLOR=1
   ```

 * Configure your terminal prompt.
-I prefer the following one which looks like the following:
+I prefer the following one which looks like the following.
+Put the following in `~/.bash_profile`.

   ```bash
   parse_git_branch() {